What is a content management system (CMS) and how does it work?

 Popular CMS platforms

 If you’ve used a CMS before, you’ve probably noticed that each platform caters to specific audience needs.
 Some content management systems position themselves as website builders, while others deliver a full suite of creating, editing, and publishing features.
 Think marketing-friendly templates, drag-and-drop interfaces, and cloud-based architecture for secure “anywhere” management and scalability.
-What platform is best for your company depends on your team’s needs and content goals.
+The platform that’s best for your company depends on your team’s needs and content goals.

 There are a lot of CMS options out there.
 Here’s a list of some of the more popular CMS offerings: